-Downton spent years developing and teaching the principles of The Woo Way.
+James Downton spent years developing and teaching the principles of The Woo Way.
 His lessons give methods into a new way of living and being.
 Downton taught the link between spirituality and self-improvement, while at the University of Colorado in Boulder.
-He also showed how to work on self-development in community workshops.
+He also showed how to work on self-development and the “Wu Wei” in community workshops.
 An experiential journey, The Woo Way, opens greater access to personal freedom, which leads to more balance and wholeness.
 You replace automatic negative patterns with conscious decisions.
 As you grow, personal suffering and stress significantly decrease.
 You will begin to feel prolonged happiness and contentment, along with wisdom expanding.
 Downton’s work transforms minds and lives.
+He wrote about his story of becoming a “Wu Wei” master in Blooming.

 Nothing worth having comes easy.
-So, like digging soil to plant a garden, the growth takes work and effort.
+So, like digging the soil to plant a garden, the growth takes work and effort.
 By cultivating new thinking and behaviors, you eventually see life differently.
 Instead of struggling, it becomes easier and more fun.
-As you continue to nourish yourself with ease and playfulness, you master the Woo.
+As you continue to nourish yourself with ease and playfulness, you master the “Wu Wei.”

 “Reduce the burden on mind and watch feet do little dance.”